Angluca/cex/docs/README.md

 ```

 ### Cross-platform builds
 For compile time you may use platform specific constants, for example `#ifdef _WIN32` or you can set arbitrary config define that switching to platform logic (compile time).
-Also cex has `os.platform.` sub-namespace for runtime platform checks:
+Also, cex has `os.platform.` sub-namespace for runtime platform checks:

 ::: {.panel-tabset}